saoirse-defi/CI-MS3-hashboard/README.md

 ![Varela Font Example](readme-imgs/font_varela.JPG)

 The font chosen was taken from [Google Fonts](https://fonts.google.com/).
-I chose this font as it was extremely legibile & simple while still remaining fun and playful.
+I chose this font as it was extremely legible & simple while still remaining fun and playful.

 #### Colours